jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (1) The Governor-General may from time to time, by Order in Council, make rules for all or any of the following purposes:
   (a) regulating the practice and procedure of the Tribunal:
   (b) prescribing such things (including fees) as are required by this Act to be prescribed:
-  (c) prescribing such other matters as are necessary or desirable for carrying out the provisions of this Part of this Act.
+  (c) prescribing such other matters as are necessary or desirable for carrying out the provisions of this Part.
 (2) Without limiting the generality of subsection (1), rules may be made providing for the following:
   (a) the keeping of records by the Tribunal and the form of such records:
   (b) the form of documents to be issued by the Tribunal and the sealing of its documents: